madiepev/ImageClassifierApp/README.md

 # Image Classifier App

+### Why an image classifier app?

+In this tutorial, you will find images with Bing, upload your images to the cloud, label your images to classify the data and train a model to recognize the categories.
+You will then connect your model to a PowerApp.
+This way, you can upload a picture to your app and it will tell you what it sees.

+### Contents
-Tutorial for workshop including Azure Cognitive Services, Azure Notebooks and Azure Storage Account
+Tutorial for workshop including Azure Cognitive Services, Azure Notebooks and Azure Storage Account.

 This is the content for the one-day workshop during which you will:
 - Use Azure Notebooks to execute the code in this project